 Our Ceremonies

-Tie the knot in one of our six approved licensed locations
+Tie the knot in one of nine licensed locations

-Tie the knot in one of our six approved licensed locations
+Tie the knot in one of nine licensed locations

 We have a lovely selection of locations to day ‘I do’ to the one you love.
-No matter if you’re wanting your ceremony outside, under the arch of our historical manor house or the rustic setting of our cow she barn, you’ll have the moment of your dreams.
+No matter if you’re wanting your ceremony outdoors under an avenue of apple and cherry trees, in a 400-year-old walled garden, or indoors in a cosy barn bursting with rustic character, you’ll have the moment of your dreams.
+The nine options include:

 Option One: